subsquid/docs/docs/basics/processor-context.md

     }
 });
 ```
 The canonical ordering of `ctx.blocks` enables efficient in-memory data processing.
-For example, multiple updates of the same entity can be compressed into a single transaction.
+For example, multiple updates of the same entity can be compressed into a single database transaction.

 ## `ctx.isHead`